Benzhaomin/vatu/README.md

 Useful for undervolting and overclocking your card to its sweet spot or to whatever spot is the sweetest to you.

+Disclaimer: this code is still a shell, no actual access to any device is implemented yet

 ## Install

 ```